 *The International Office encourages all international students to familiarize themselves with UDI's website and use it as the main source of information during the application process.
 It is quite easy to use and ensures that students are receiving the most up-to-date and correct information.

 Documents you will receive from Østfold University College

 - Admission letter:

-- All exhange students and students at The Norwegian Theatre Academy: Your admission letter will be sent to your registered email address as soon as you have accepted your offer of admission.
+- All exchange students and students at The Norwegian Theatre Academy: Your admission letter will be sent to your registered email address as soon as you have accepted your offer of admission.

 - Confirmation of sufficient funds:

 - Degree students: all non-EU/EEA students must document that they have sufficient funds to support themselves during their study period.
-You only need to document funds for a year at a time or for the semester if your stay is shorter.
-The funds can consist of student loans, grants, own bank funds/assets, or a combination of the above.
-The bank funds/assets must be placed in a Norwegian bank account or Østfold University College’s temporary deposit account.
-If you make use of the temporary deposit account, you will receive a statement that confirms the funds deposited.
+You only need to document funds for one year at a time or for one semester if your stay is shorter.
+The funds can consist of student loans, grants, own bank funds in a Norwegian bank account or the deposit account of the educational institution, or a combination of the above.
+If you make use of Østfold University College’s temporary deposit account, you will receive a statement that confirms the funds deposited.
 This statement must be submitted with the application.

-- Exchange Students: Please contact the international office for further information.
-If you are an exchange student from a partner institution, it might not be necessary to transfer the bank funds/assets to a Norwegian bank account.
+- Exchange Students: Please contact the International Office for further information.
+If you are an exchange student from a partner institution, it might not be necessary to transfer funds to a Norwegian bank account.

 - Your passport

 - Your letter of admission from Østfold University College